chinhho/First_java/README.md

 # First_java

+- I am so excited to learn new Programming Language.
-This is my letture in my school
+- This is my letture in my school.